 Although this may seem like a nerve-wracking time, it must be said here that the majority of trust deeds are accepted by creditors and therefore become protected.
 This is because a creditor would rather receive a reduced sum via the trust deed, than nothing at all which may be the case should you be unable to enter into such an arrangement to manage your debts.
 Once a trust deed is protected, all of the debts included in the agreement will be frozen meaning no further interest can be added and all contact must go through your trustee.

 Need further advice?

 As trust deeds are only available in Scotland, it is vital that you seek the advice from those who are familiar with the Scottish system and the different debt options which are available here.
-Scotland Debt Solutions have been helping Scots in debt for almost 30 years, and with four office located across Scotland we can provide the specialist help and advice you seek to take control of your debts regardless of where in the country you are based.
+Scotland Debt Solutions have been helping Scots in debt for almost 30 years, and with five office located across Scotland we can provide the specialist help and advice you seek to take control of your debts regardless of where in the country you are based.
 Contact our team on 0800 063 9250 to take your first step towards a debt free future.

 A Debt Arrangement Scheme (DAS) is a government backed scheme which allows you to repay debt through contractual, monthly instalments without the threat of legal action and incurring penalties or interest.
 The scheme was established in 2004 for Scottish residents in debt, providing an alternative solution to sequestration, the Scottish equivalent of bankruptcy.
 A Debt […]

 Sequestration is a serious form of insolvency action, equivalent to bankruptcy in the UK, which can affect your chances of getting a mortgage.
 Once placed into sequestration, your assets and equity will be transferred to the ownership of a trustee who will manage the sale in order to release cash and repay creditors.
 After sequestration, […]